When it comes to diet, with Fibromyalgia I believe it is important to keep things clean and as natural as possible.

 It’s official we have found the perfect noodle/spaghetti/pasta substitute and as you can see from the above photograph which was my dinner this evening, who would know the difference.

-I am reliably informed by chef Marinelli that tonight’s meal consisted of Spiralized courgette, roasted vegetables and wild Atlantic salmon coated in Highland Scottish flowers.
-I get a real kick out of looking at a meal and seeing health on a plate and I am sure that you will agree this ticks all the boxes.
+I am reliably informed by chef Marinelli that tonight’s meal consisted of Spiralized courgette, roasted vegetables, and wild Atlantic salmon coated in Highland Scottish flowers.
+I get a real kick out of looking at a meal and seeing health on a plate and I am sure that you will agree on this ticks all the boxes.

 Fibro Women Blogs